F. Murray Abraham

-Early life
+Early life and education

-Abraham was born Murray Abraham on October 24, 1939, in Pittsburgh, Pennsylvania, the son of Fahrid "Fred" Abraham, an automotive mechanic, and his wife Josephine (née Stello) (April 15, 1915 – March 10, 2012), Murray has described himself as a Syrian-American.
-His father emigrated with his family from Muqlus, Ottoman Syria, a small village in the Valley of the Christians, at age five due to the famine of Mount Lebanon; his paternal grandfather was a priest in the Greek Orthodox Church of Antioch.
-His mother, one of 14 children, was Italian American, and the daughter of an Italian immigrant who worked in the coal mines of Western Pennsylvania.
+Abraham was born Murray Abraham on October 24, 1939; in Pittsburgh, Pennsylvania, the son of Fahrid "Fred" Abraham, an automotive mechanic and his wife Josephine (née Stello; 1915–2012), His father emigrated with his family from Muqlus, Ottoman Syria, a small village in the Valley of the Christians, at age five; his paternal grandfather was a priest in the Greek Orthodox Church of Antioch.
+His mother, one of 14 children, was Italian American and the daughter of an Italian immigrant who worked in the coal mines of Western Pennsylvania.
 He had two younger brothers, Robert and Jack, who were killed in separate car accidents.

 Abraham was raised in El Paso, Texas.
 Murray and his two younger brothers were altar boys in the St. George Antiochian Orthodox Church in El Paso.
 He attended Vilas Grammar School, and graduated from El Paso High School in 1958.
 He was a gang member during his teenage years.
-In El Paso, Abraham worked in the Farah Clothing factory owned by a Lebanese family before launching a career in acting.
-He attended Texas Western College (later named University of Texas at El Paso), where he was given the best actor award by Alpha Psi Omega for his portrayal of the Indian Nocona in Comanche Eagle during the 1959–60 season.
-He attended the University of Texas at Austin, then studied acting under Uta Hagen at HB Studio in New York City.
-He began his acting career on the stage, debuting in a Los Angeles production of Ray Bradbury's The Wonderful Ice Cream Suit.
+In El Paso, Abraham worked in the Farah Clothing factory owned by a Lebanese American family before launching a career in acting.
+He attended Texas Western College (later named University of Texas at El Paso), where he was given the best actor award by Alpha Psi Omega for his portrayal of the Indian Nocona in Comanche Eagle during the 1959–60 season.He attended the University of Texas at Austin, then studied acting under Uta Hagen at HB Studio in New York City.
+He secured several backstage jobs before making his professional debut.

 Abraham added "F." to his stage name in honor of his father Fahrid.
 He has stated that "Murray Abraham just doesn't seem to say anything.
 It just is another name, so I thought I'd frame it".